Evidence & research

 Feedback on the Be Well Plan

 We continuously ask our program participants for feedback.
 We don’t just do this on the program-level, but ask for feedback per session and topic.
 This way we keep improving each individual component of the plan going forward.
-96% of students participating in the training were either satisfied or very satisfied with the training offering, with a total of 85% of participants completing the training when training is provided on a voluntary basis.
+96% of training participants were either satisfied or very satisfied with the training offering, with a total of 85% of participants completing the training when training is provided on a voluntary basis.
 Check back a bit later for a paper on the satisfaction of the plan.